PGScatalog/pgsc_calc/docs/how-to/prepare.rst

 See https://github.com/PGScatalog/pgsc_calc/discussions/123 for discussion about tools to convert the VCF files into ones suitable for calculating PGS.

+If you input WGS data to the calculator without following the steps above then you will probably encounter match rate errors.
+For more information, see: :ref:`wgs`

 ``plink`` binary fileset (bfile)
 --------------------------------